lfnothias/Optimus/README.md

 ## Input

 The workflow supports mzML and mzXML formats of mass spectrometry data.
-Internally, all input files will be converted to mzML, so you can save some time on the workflow execution if your data are already in this format.
+However, mzML format is recommended to save time in the workflow execution, as internally, all input files are converted to mzML.
+Further, the use of mzML speed-up the node "Prepare results".
 Make sure that input files contain centroided data.
+This can be done with MS-Convert [peak-picking feature].

 ### IMPORTANT: Stub input file